kartonfarkas/api_docs/source/suite/emails/email_update.rst

    * - 400
      - 6037
      - Campaign is not editable
-     - Campaign cannot be modified when it is template-based or it has already been launched.
+     - Campaign cannot be modified if it is template-based or has already been launched.
    * - 400
      - 6038
      - Campaign name is invalid